Pleime/Chupong Campaign Destroying B3 Field Front Base

 Intelligence source revealed that the remnants of the 33rd and the 66th Regiments began moving in small groups toward the Cambodian border, utilizing the cover of Ia Drang river.

 On 11/20, division artillery units at Golf and Crooks continued to give fire support to ARVN Airborne forces to the west.
 Most noteworthy was the fires delivered in support of the 3rd and 6th battalions of the Airborne Brigade when they struck an estimated battalion of the 32nd Regiment NVA.

 The B-52 airstrikes that started in the afternoon of 11/15 continued for five consecutive days until 11/20 (Intelligence Aspect of Pleime/Chupong, 11/15/1965):

 Why Pleime, chapter VI echoes:

 4. Campaign Results

-The Pleime Campaing (Pleime-Chuprong-Iadrang) accomplished the feat of destroying completely Chu Pong base and the entire three regiment forces of B3 Field Front.
+The Pleime Campaign (Pleime-Chuprong-Iadrang) accomplished the feat of destroying Chu Pong base and the entire three regiment forces of B3 Field Front completely.
 The remnant combatants escaped to the sanctuaries located deep into the Cambodian territories.

 J2/MACV report notes on page 67